TomWyso/Software_Project/README.md

 ### Results

 The code and the results of the tests obtained (will come soon as the coding part will start)

+For the passive to active conversion , we use the code done by https://github.com/DanManN/pass2act , we made some modifications in order to improve the results.
+For this part of the code we need to use 3.6 version of python